 Radiculitis, also known as radiating pain, is ultimately a sign that a nerve or nerve root along the spinal column is under pressure from some sort of injury or inflammation.
 It is a common symptom of many spinal conditions and manifests itself as pain that seems to travel the length of a nerve—for instance, down an entire arm or leg.

-Anti-inflammatory medications and pain relievers may help with radiating pain, as may physical exercises or targeted physical therapy, heat therapy, or other non-invasive methods.
-If your physician believes that you may need surgery to treat your pain, however, consider Laser Spine Institute (LSI).
+Anti-inflammatory medications and pain relievers may help with radiating pain, as can physical exercises or targeted physical therapy, heat therapy or other non-invasive methods.
+If your physician believes that you need surgery to treat your pain, however, consider Laser Spine Institute.

-LSI’s surgical team is comprised of some of the most renowned spine surgeons, each of whom is an expert in the use of minimally invasive endoscopic equipment and procedures to address common spine conditions.
-Our revolutionary procedures can address your spine problem and have you back on your feet in much less time and with much less risk, scarring, and discomfort than you get with traditional open spine surgery.
+Our surgical team is comprised of some of the most renowned spine surgeons, each of whom is an expert in the use of minimally invasive equipment and procedures to address common spine conditions.
+Our state-of-the-art procedures can address your spine problem and have you back on your feet in much less time and with much less risk, scarring and discomfort than you get with traditional open spine surgery.
 Contact Laser Spine Institute today and we will provide you with a free review of your MRI or CT scan.